ocaml-community/awesome-ocaml/README.md

 If you're looking for comprehensive community-driven content about OCaml visit 📚[OCamlverse](https://ocamlverse.github.io/)!

-For a quick intorduction to the modern OCaml development workflow consult the [**OCaml for the impatient**](https://adambard.com/blog/getting-started-with-ocaml/) guide.
+For a quick introduction to the modern OCaml development workflow consult the [**OCaml for the impatient**](https://adambard.com/blog/getting-started-with-ocaml/) guide.

 Your favorite package is not listed?
 Fork and [create a Pull Request](https://github.com/rizo/awesome-ocaml/edit/master/README.md) to add it!